Xcalizorz/XlsToXlsx/Readme.md

 # XlsToXlsx

-You can convert all .xls files from a given input path to .xlsx
+You can batch convert all .xls files in a given input path to .xlsx

-\
-Pictures won't be converted yet.
+Pictures and design won't be converted yet.

 ## How to use